 Mary obtained a Master’s in Public Administration from the University of Washington.
 She worked in outreach, intergovernmental relations and fiscal analysis for King County.
 She was Voter Services Chair from 2017 to 2022 and has been Program Chair for the last year.

 Mary lives in Seattle with her husband.
-She enjoys spending time with her three-year old granddaughter, vacationing in the San Juans and travelling in her RV.
+She enjoys spending time with her three-year old granddaughter, vacationing in the San Juans, and traveling in her RV.
 Meeting people from across the state who bring diverse work experience to League engagement is a true pleasure.

 First Vice President